geosteffanov-personal/django-tutorial/README.md

  	- added app_name='polls' line to urls.py in polls to create an app namespace and modified the index.html

 4. Tutorial 04: Simple form processing and cutting down the code
 	- updated detail.html to containt a simple form
+	- have NOT made the server respond to the voting action